Ramil Hasan: Early life

-Hasan was born on September 23, 1978 in the Gafan district of the Armenian Soviet Socialist Republic.
+Hasan was born on September 23, 1978, in the Gafan district of the Armenian Soviet Socialist Republic.
 Ramil Hasan graduated from Baku State University with a bachelor's degree and a master's degree in the history of international relations.
-He has a diplomatic rank of Ambassador Extraordinary and Plenipotentiary of the first class.
+He has the diplomatic rank of Ambassador Extraordinary and Plenipotentiary of the first class.

 Career

 Hasan served as a Member of the Board of Qaradağ Municipality during 1999-2002.

 Between 2002 and 2010, Hasan worked as a Head of the Department at the State Committee on Work with Diaspora.
-He also served as the chairman of youth branch of New Azerbaijan Party from 2005 till 2010.
+He also served as the chairman of the youth branch of the New Azerbaijan Party from 2005 to 2010.

 Between 2008 and 2014, Hasan lectured “Contemporary Azerbaijani Foreign Policy” at the Faculty of International Relations of Baku State University.
-Hasan was elected as the first Secretary General of TURKPA for a four year term held on 29 September 2009 in Baku.
+Hasan was elected as the first Secretary General of TURKPA for a four-year term held on 29 September 2009 in Baku.

 Hasan was appointed as the Secretary General of the Cooperation Council of Turkic Speaking States on 5 June 2014.